House Speaker Mike Johnson endorses Trump, defends ‘stolen election' claims

-- House Speaker Mike Johnson endorsed former President Donald Trump for the 2024 Republican presidential nomination.
+- House Speaker Mike Johnson endorsed former President Donald Trump for the 2024 Republican presidential nomination for what appeared to be the first time.

 - "I'm all in for President Trump," Johnson, R-La., said on CNBC's "Squawk Box."
 "I expect he'll be our nominee, and we have to make [President Joe] Biden a one-term president."